starfriend10/Word2vec/README.md

 Supervised learning: the code includes two different datasets to supervise the modeling performance.
 A dataset of similar terms and a dataset of opponenet terms.
 The model performance is calculated based on the similarty difference.

 All the details and explnanation can be found in the published paper.
-Also check supporting information for additional materials. [https://github.com/starfriend10/Word2vec/blob/main/Zhu%20and%20Ren%20(2023)%20Supporting%20Information.docx]
+Also check [supporting information](https://github.com/starfriend10/Word2vec/blob/main/Zhu%20and%20Ren%20(2023)%20Supporting%20Information.docx) for additional materials.